 And this provides a more complete picture of the true project situation.
 But the story may not end here.
 Efforts to mitigate risk events may also be included in a Monte Carlo analysis.
 Mitigation may incur additional cost and time, but the reduced impact of a negative risk event may be paramount.

-This article demonstrates how to include a mitigation effort in Deltek Acumen’s Monte Carlo analysis.
+This article demonstrates how to include a mitigation effort using the Deltek Acumen Risk Monte Carlo analysis.

 Our demonstration Primavera P6 Professional schedule is displayed in Figure 1.